Doraemon (1979 TV series): Cast and characters

-Production and broadcasting
+Production and broadcast

-Following the finale of the 1973 anime, the rights to the Doraemon manga were lost as Nippon TeleMovie Productions, who produced the 1973 anime, shut down on the same day as the show's series finale.
+Following the finale of the 1973 series, the rights to the Doraemon manga were lost, as Nippon TeleMovie Productions, the production studio of the 1973 series, shut down the same day on the broadcast of the show's final episode.
 However, Daikichirō Kusube gained the author's trust and secured the rights to Tokyo Movie, a production firm where he was in charge of sales at the time.

-Later on, in late 1976, the rights were transferred to Shin-Ei Animation as Tokyo Movie parted ways with Kusube which led to the latter becoming Tokyo Movie Shinsha.
-In late 1977, Kusube requested one out of two of the creators of Doraemon, Hiroshi Fujimoto, for permission to produce another anime based on the manga.
+In late 1976, the rights were transferred to Shin-Ei Animation as Tokyo Movie parted ways with Kusube which led to the latter becoming Tokyo Movie Shinsha.
+In late 1977, Kusube requested one out of two of the creators of Doraemon, Hiroshi Fujimoto, for permission to produce another anime series based on the manga.

-Isao Takahata, whom Kusube had asked to do, prepared a proposal and subsequently submitted it to Fujimoto, who agreed with the plan.
+Isao Takahata, whom Kusube had asked to do, prepared a proposal and submitted it to Fujimoto, who agreed with the plan.
 Shin-Ei Animation originally began selling the rights to Yomiuri TV, where Juichi Sano produced a full-scale proposal, but the idea failed due to a lack of understanding among the station's upper management and were later transferred to advertising agency Asatsu.
 Doraemon first began airing in Japan on TV Asahi on April 2, 1979.